Social & Emotional Development

 Social-Emotional Development: School-Age Children

-This lesson focuses on how school-age children develop relationships, manage their emotions, cope with stress, and develop social skills.
-You will learn about social-emotional milestones for school-age children and the components for observing their social-emotional development.
+This lesson will help you understand how school-age children develop social-emotional skills.
+You will learn about social-emotional milestones for school-age children and the components for assessing this area of development.

 Promotion Social-Emotional Development: The Environment

-A high-quality family child care home can support children’s social-emotional development and learning.
+A high-quality family child care home should support children’s social-emotional development and learning.
 This lesson describes how you can use your home environment to create meaningful opportunities for children’s social-emotional growth.

 Social-Emotional Development: Experiences and Activities

-Family child care providers should offer a variety of experiences to support the social-emotional development of all children in their care.
+As a family child care provider, you should offer a variety of experiences to support the social-emotional development of all children in your care.
 This lesson describes how you can create developmentally appropriate experiences that engage children in meaningful interactions to promote their growth and learning.